nmenon/3DPrints/Sushruta/README.md

 Nurses can maintain the venting syringe, Med cup (with medication in syringes), nebulizer cups, neb tubing and compressor tubing not touching stuff they are not supposed to?

+FeedHolder: (infinity Pump) For Children with G-tube, there is the Kangroo ( http://www.kangarooepump.com/ ) and the infinity feeding pump ( http://www.infinityfeedingpump.com/ ) Most of these pumps are held up using a big feeding pole.
+Here is a crib side Feedholder solution for inifinity pumps.
+This is designed to work with the CribHolder-Top.